ansilove/ansilove.js/README.md

         "flags": 0
     }

-It is also possible to retrieve a record for a file without generating an image by using the 'sauce' function.
+It is also possible to retrieve a record for a file without generating an image by using the `sauce` function.

     AnsiLove.sauce("example.ans", function (sauce) {
         console.log(sauce);